What is Factoring for Small Businesses?

 Some invoice factoring companies stand out because they offer enhanced services to help you process invoices.
 Some additional services to consider when looking for a factoring company include:

 Invoice factoring is not a loan but rather a sale of accounts receivable to another company.
-Accounts receivable represent future money coming into a business and, as such, are recorded as an asset.
+Accounts receivable represent future money that will come into a business and, as such, are recorded as an asset.

 As mentioned, factoring companies are specialized lenders that recognize the value of accounts receivable and have the infrastructure to collect payments.
-When a business partners with a factoring company, it enters into a factoring agreement.
+When a business partners with a factoring company, it enters into an invoice factoring agreement, a contract in which the business sells its outstanding or unpaid invoices to the factoring company in exchange for immediate cash.
+These agreements outline key terms, including recourse or non-recourse factoring, buy-back obligations, and payment structures.

 Factoring agreements include all rates and fees as well as terms and conditions.
-Carefully read any factoring agreement before signing on the dotted line.
+Carefully read any factoring agreement before signing it.

 The company will likely discuss the terms with a business before asking to sign the agreement.
 Specific information in the agreement includes: